The court in Germany began an investigation into the state lottery monopolies and it found that they are working against the EU law.

 The complaint against state lottery monopolies was submitted from a certain Bavarian company that wants to stay unknown and since then has been active and kept by the Munich’s Administrative Court.

-The news is going well for the current license holders because the judgment clearly expressed that the land-based lottery monopolies currently in operation in all of the country’s 16 states breached the EU’s principles of “freedom to provide services” and the “constitutionally guaranteed freedom of choice”.
+The news is going well for the current license holders because the judgment clearly expressed that the national lottery monopolies

 However, the unnamed Bavarian company found few examples of the state monopoly promoting large attractive jackpots, which is opposite from the government’s strong wish to keep gambling to a minimum.